Freelancers and contractors will generally have no legal right to reinstatement if their Client terminates or chooses not to renew their contract.

 - If you’re paid late, you have the right to add interest to your outstanding payments under the Late Payment Regulations

 - You may also be entitled to Statutory Maternity Allowance if you’re pregnant and have recently left an engagement

 - Contractors working through Employment Agencies also have rights under The Conduct of Employment Agencies and Employment Business Regulations 2003 – see our guide here

 - On the occasions that you’re classed as a ‘worker’ (for employment rights) but self-employed (for tax purposes), you may be entitled to workers rights if you perform the work personally (e.g. in certain circumstances freelancers can be classed as ‘workers’ and receive paid holiday and are entitled to rest breaks under the Working Time Regulations)

 - If you’re registered as a limited company and provide your services on a freelance basis to a client organisation (as a provider), you’ll not receive workers rights from this organisation – it’s up to you to provide yourself with workers rights as you’re employed by your own limited company.

 Breach of Contract

 If your contract has been ended in a way the agreement doesn’t allow, your client may be in breach of contract and you may be able to sue for damages.
-This area of the law is complicated and you would need to take advice from a qualified person to understand whether you can make a claim for the full value of the contract or alleged loss, or you need to mitigate your losses.
-There are also different categories of damages whether you’re making or defending a claim for breach of contract.
+This area of the law is complicated and you’d need to take advice from a professional to understand whether you can make a claim.
+There are also different categories of damages for those making or defending a claim for breach of contract.

-You also could be in breach of contract if you do not fulfil the terms of the contract.
+You also could be in breach of contract if you don’t fulfil the terms of the contract.